Kansas City Chiefs vs Cincinnati Bengals NFL Betting Sites Vermont

 Kansas City Chiefs vs Cincinnati Bengals Picks

-Here are some of our best bets at BetOnline for the AFC Championship:
+Here are some of the best bets at BetOnline for the NFC Championship Game:

 Moneyline: